 3. They have dog-like personalities.

-Ragdolls will even wait patiently outside a door for their owner to come and play (I see a little paw reach under the door and beckon me to open the door!)
+Ragdolls will even wait patiently outside a door for their owner to come and play (Sometimes, I see a little paw reach under the door and beckon me to open the door!)

 They love to play just like any other cat but they have also been known to play a game of fetch (mine like a scrunched up ball of paper).
 Each of my Ragdolls played fetch first time, automatically, without any training.
 Ragdolls also tend to carry around their favourite toys in their teeth – trotting along like a satisfied puppy.